robertl9/OCamlRisk/README.md

 # OCamlRisk
+This is an outdated verision.
+Look at readme.txt
 To run the gui you must first have lablgtk2 installed on your device.
 We assume that oCaml 4.06.0 is installed.
 - This can be done on mac devices using "brew install lablgtk" (will install the required dependencies like gtk+)
 - And then "opam install lablgtk"